-Tadross Law will help you file for Chapter 7 Bankruptcy in Philadelphia & Lansdale, PA
+Tadross Law will help you file for Chapter 7 Bankruptcy in the Philadelphia area

-Chapter 7 provides debtors who are unable to pay their bills the fresh start they are looking for by eliminating their debts.
-It can also be used by businesses that wish to liquidate and cease operations.
+Chapter 7 bankruptcy provides debtors who are unable to pay their bills with the fresh start they are looking for.
+At Tadross Law, our bankruptcy attorneys are devoted to eliminating the debt of clients in Philadelphia, Montgomery County, Delaware County, and the surrounding areas.
+Chapter 7 bankruptcy can also be used by businesses that want to liquidate or cease operations.
 Although changes to the Bankruptcy Code have made the process more complicated, most debtors can still eliminate debts and get a fresh start through Chapter 7 Bankruptcy.
-In many cases, you can keep your personal property, including your car and home.
-Contact us at Tadross Law to set up a FREE CONSULTATION to discuss your options in this regard.
+In many cases, you can even keep your personal property, including your car and home.
+Contact the lawyers from Tadross Law to set up a FREE CONSULTATION to discuss your options in this regard.

-To determine if Chapter 7 is right for your situation, we will provide a thorough review your financials.
-If Chapter 7 is appropriate, we will prepare and file your Bankruptcy petition, schedules, and associated documents.
-In most cases you do not have to go to court.
-However, you will have to attend a short hearing held by the Chapter 7 Bankruptcy Trustee for a meeting of creditors.
-At this hearing, the Trustee will review your petition and schedules, and will likely ask you some questions about your financial condition.
+At this hearing, the Trustee will review your petition and schedules, and will likely ask you questions regarding your financial situation.
 Shortly thereafter, if there are no objections, you will receive a discharge of your debts signed by the judge.
-A typical Chapter 7 matter will take approximately 3-6 months to complete.
+A typical Chapter 7 matter will take approximately three to six months to complete.

 Debts You May Eliminate Under Chapter 7:

 Chapter 7 will typically eliminate the following kinds of debts:

 - Lawsuit debts/civil judgments (including personal injury)

 - Some taxes, including state, local, and federal income taxes

 - Deficiency debts on foreclosures and repossessed vehicles